JuliaPy/Conda.jl/README.md

 ## Using an already existing Conda installation
 To use an already existing Conda installation, first create an environment for `Conda.jl` and then set the `CONDA_JL_HOME` environment variable to the full path of the environment.
-You have to rebuild `Conda.jl` and many of the packages that have used it to install their dependancies after this, as their dependancies will need to be added that enviroment.
+You have to rebuild `Conda.jl` and many of the packages that use it after this.
+So as to install their dependancies to the specified enviroment.

 ```shell
 conda create -n conda_jl python